 It’s definitely a project to make your own dough and roll out each little circle before filling and cooking it, but sometimes you want a kitchen project, right?

-I had a MOMENT on Chinese New Year, you guys.
-It was a dumplings-or-bust kind of moment, very early in the day.
+I had a MOMENT one Chinese New Year, you guys.
+It was a dumplings-or-bust kind of moment, very early in the day, quite a few years ago now.
 If there were such a thing as too early in the day for dumplings, it would’ve been too early for dumplings.
 But I think we can all agree that there’s no such miserable thing as that.

 There’s plenty of good Chinese takeout available in my life.
 A sane person with an insane craving for Chinese dumplings might take the hint.
 Dumplings are a bit of a project, to say the least, especially when you make the dough.
 But sometimes a bit of a project is exactly what you need.

 These homemade dumplings are TOTALLY worth it.
 They’re so much fresher, more savory, and more satisfying than takeout.
 I’m not saying make them on your average busy weeknight, but they make a rewarding project that benefits from many hands, even little ones.
 You can make a huge batch one weekend day if you like and freeze them for several months.

 And they make a low-key entry point into teaching kids a little bit about Lunar New Year, if you like.

 That’s one of the beautiful things about food.
 It isn’t just for eating.
 It’s for learning and stretching and meditating and healing and loving.
 (And also for eating, and thank goodness for that — don’t get me wrong.
 Oh hi there, mortal.)
 I think I needed a lot from dumplings that day.

 (Wait, is that a takeout pun?
 Sorry.)

 Here’s what you’ll need to make homemade dough, pork filling, and dipping sauce for these fabulous savory dumplings.
 There aren’t any fancy ingredients, but they really come together into something special.

 - Cold water